 The Goldenrod became the official state flower of Kentucky in 1926.
 You can find about 30 different varieties of this flower throughout Kentucky.
-Nebraska also has the Goldenrod as its state flower.
+Nebraska has also picked the Goldenrod.

 The Magnolia blossom became the state flower of Louisiana in the year 1900.
-In 1948 the Society for Louisiana Irises fought to get the state flower changed to the Louisiana iris.
+The Society for Louisiana Irises fought to get the state flower changed to the Louisiana iris in 1948.
 At one point, they sought to make the magnolia the official state tree instead.
 In the end, the irises lost and the magnolia is still the state flower.
 Instead, the Louisiana iris became the state wildflower.

 Maine: White Pine Cone and Tassel

 The White Pine Cone and Tassel became the official state flower of Maine in 1895.
 Besides being the state flower, the white pine is also the state tree of Maine.
-Maine is even known as the pine tree state.
+We think that’s perfect since Maine is known as the pine tree state.